-Current issues facing counselors in a variety of specialization settings (school, community, family) in such topic areas as chronic illness and disabilities across the life span, gerontology, family transitions, separation, divorce and remarriage, trauma and recovery, human sexuality/sex therapy, counseling special populations.
+Current issues facing counselors in a variety of specialization settings (school, community, family) in such topic areas as chronic illness and disabilities across the life span, gerontology, family transitions, separation, divorce and remarriage, trauma and recovery, human sexuality/sex therapy, and counseling special populations.

-COU 641 CLINICAL MENTAL HEALTH COUNSELING
+COU 641 CLINICAL MENTAL HEALTH COUNSELING 3 sem. hrs.

-This course will address the basic tenets of clinical mental health counseling.
-Included will be the study of the history, philosophy, and trends in clinical mental health counseling, ethical and legal considerations, roles, functions, preparation standards, credentialing, licensure, and professional identity of clinical mental health counselors, recognition, reimbursement, right-topractice, and other issues relevant to the practice of clinical mental health counseling.
+This course addresses the basic tenets of clinical mental health counseling.
+Included is the study of the history, philosophy, and trends in clinical mental health counseling, ethical and legal considerations, roles, functions, preparation standards, credentialing, licensure, and professional identity of clinical mental health counselors, recognition, reimbursement, right-to-practice, and other issues relevant to the practice of clinical mental health counseling.

-COU 642 INTRODUCTION TO PLAY THERAPY
+COU 642 INTRODUCTION TO PLAY THERAPY 3 sem. hrs.